What is the matching problem?

 What are matching laws for home insurance?

 In some states, the law requires the insurance company to ensure everything matches.
-In Florida, for example, if replaced items don't match in quality, color, or size, the insurance company must make "reasonable repairs or replacement of items in adjoining areas."
+In Florida, for example, if replaced items don't match in quality, color, or size, the insurance company must make "reasonable repairs or replacement of items in adjoining areas." to ensure a reasonably uniform appearance.

 The appearance should be uniform within the line of sight.
 Inside, that could mean replacing the entire floor of a room, even if only a portion needs repair.